2ptr/Shroud/README.md

 ```

 ## Current Technique
 Currently, Shroud can use shellcode templates via `msfvenom` or custom shellcode files.
-These payloads are XOR encrypted.
+These payloads are delta-encoded using [https://github.com/RedSiege/Delta-Encoder](Red Siege's encoder).

 The Shroud dropper searches for instances of `svchost.exe` running under the current user context and launches a `RuntimeBroker.exe` with a spoofed PPID of the `svchost.exe` process.